jirasaksaimekJijo/Building-a-Data-Modeling-with-Postgres-SQL-/README.md

 1. Run the environment so that the tools can be used to perform tasks.
 But because we have a file .yml

-The .yml file will configure the environment for Cassandra, making it ready for use.
+The .yml file will configure the environment for Postgres, making it ready for use.

 run in command line
 ```bash